brigadecore/brigade/docs/content/topics/project-developers/projects.md

 Often times, a Brigade Project will point to an external VCS repository, in which case this configuration will also be a part of the project definition.
-The purpose of this feature is to make it easy to inject arbitrary files into a Brigade pipeline, and do so in a way that meets standard expectations about file versioning and storage.
+The purpose of this feature is to make it easy to inject source code from a repository into a Brigade pipeline, and do so in a way that meets standard expectations about file versioning and storage.

 Because GitHub is massively popular with open source developers, we chose to focus on GitHub as a first experience.
 However, this document explains how to